SAMMISolutions/SAMMI-Bridge/README.md

 # LB-Transmitter
  Current version of Transmitter for LioranBoard 2 .
 Download the latest release.
 This version will NOT work with LioranBoard 1.

-## Change Log since the initial 5.00 version
+## change log since the initial 5.00 version

 ## 5.00 version